EternalLiquet/EternalLiquet/README.md

 </h1>
 <br />
 <h3 align="center">
   My name is Liquet.
-This GitHub is just a space where I post whatever I feel like, usually small projects and experiments I also like cars and anime.
+This GitHub is just a space where I post whatever I feel like, usually small projects and experiments.
+  I also like cars and anime.
 </h3>
 <br />